Sunday, 24th April 2022

 As often happens to many of us when we reach a milestone birthday, there’s a pressure to ‘tick boxes’ and for me, after turning 60, it was simply to take part in a road marathon.
-Despite running and cycling for many years, in events lasting days rather than hours, I’ve never done a marathon on the road before and in the view of many I’m sure, can barely claim to be a runner.
-So it was that the weekend before last my wife Diane and I, together with our 28-year-old son, Niall, set off for England’s North-West coast where Niall and I would be taking part in the Blackpool Marathon.
+Despite running and cycling for many years, in events lasting days rather than hours, I’ve never done a marathon on the road and in the eyes of many can barely claim to be a runner.
+So it was that the weekend before last Diane and I, along with our 28-year-old son, Niall, set off for England’s North-West coast where Niall and I would be taking part in the Blackpool Marathon.

-It won’t come as a surprise to many runners of a certain age that, despite weeks of prior training, I strained my left calf the day after I ‘officially’ began the marathon program taken from 80/20 Running by Matt FitzGerald.
-A lengthy history of such injuries told me that it was a potentially problematic one and that I needed to take it seriously which could mean missing a large chunk of training.
-Fortunately there was a lot of cross-training in the early part of the program and, thanks to being an enthusiastic club cyclist, I was at least able to maintain the aerobic fitness that the first weeks of the schedule were otherwise intended to build.
+It won’t come as a surprise to many runners of a certain age that, despite weeks of quality training, I strained my left calf the day after I ‘officially’ began the marathon program suggested in 80/20 Running by Matt FitzGerald.
+A lengthy history of these types of injury told me that I’d need to take it seriously which could mean missing a large chunk of training.
+Fortunately there was a lot of cross-training in the early part of the program and, thanks to being an enthusiastic club cyclist, I was at least able to maintain the aerobic fitness that the first weeks of the schedule were intended to build.

 Having a background in sports massage, I decided to treat the strain myself using a straightforward protocol as there were no contraindications: question was, would I stick to it?
 Doing too much too soon is probably the most common way to undermine an otherwise effective treatment regime and I needed to discipline myself not to repeat a mistake I’ve made at least once before.
 To cut a long story short, things went very much to plan and despite an early hiccup I was able to rejoin the schedule at Week 11 – just as the speedwork should have been starting!